j55blanchet/cs169_julienb_pa2/README.md

 This repository is intended to be a *single package* within a catkin repository.
 Therefore, you must use an exising catkin workspace or create a new one.
 Steps for setup:

 1. `cd` to the `src` folder of your catkin workspace
-1. copy the contents of this repositrory into a folder titled `cs169_julienb_pa1` (this will be the package name)
+1. copy the contents of this repositrory into a folder titled `julienb_kalmanfilter` (this will be the package name)
+1. Download the bag file from https://1drv.ms/u/s!AiFiPYRO3Kyph49sCXQj4euRLGRaRA?e=ATnOvU and save it as `<workspaceroot>/src/julienb_kalmanfilter/bags/record.bag`
 1. Run `catkin_make` at the root of your workspace.

 ## Running